 The Mijikenda culture revolves around clans and age-sets.
 The clan consists of several family groups with a common patriarchal ancestor.
-A person’s age-set determined their role and social standing within the clan and elaborate rituals were often held for members graduating from one age-set to another.
+A person’s age-set determines their role and social standing within the clan and elaborate rituals were often held for members graduating from one age-set to another.

 Traditionally, each clan lived in a village called a kaya (homestead) which were believed to be protected by the spirits of the ancestors.
 These kayas were located deep in the forests and it was considered taboo to cut the trees and vegetation around them.
-The kaya elders, often members of the oldest age-set, were deemed to posses supernatural powers including the ability to make rain.
+The kaya elders, often members of the oldest age-set, were deemed to possess supernatural powers including the ability to make it rain.

+Mijikendas actively fish in the neighboring Indian Ocean, where their “daily catch” forms part of the seafood supplied to Kenya’s coastal hotels and residents.
 Fishing is an important economic activity for the Mijikenda people.
-Mijikendas actively fish in the neighboring Indian Ocean, where their “daily catch” forms part of the seafood supplied to Kenya’s coastal hotels and residents.

 Agriculture is also an important part of the Mijikenda life.
 The coconut palm, which products include oil extracts and palm wine is important.
 Its fronds are also used for roofing and as material for making baskets, mats, brooms and other woven products.
 Vegetables such as Mchicha and fruit, particularly mangoes and pawpaws are also grown.

 The Kayas have not been inhabited for some time but they retain their importance as sites of religious significance.
 These traditions and practices constitute the Digo codes of ethics and governance systems, and include prayers, oath-taking, burial rites and charms, naming of newborns, initiations, reconciliations, marriages and coronations.